dankelley/OceanAnalysis.jl/README.md

 serve(; dir="docs/build", launch_browser=true)
 ```

-NOTE: I am trying to learn how to host the documentation on GH.
+NOTE: I don't yet know how to host the documentation on GH.